Configuring Locksmith for multiple price levels

-You can!
+You may want to consider also adding a lock to your retail products, so that wholesale customers don't get confused after they sign in.
 We'll use a new lock with the opposite condition, to make sure that the customer can only view your retail products if they're not approved.

 - Open Locksmith (available in your store's Apps list), and search for that new collection to create a lock.

 - On the next screen, use the "Keys" section to create a key that permits access unless the customer is a wholesaler.
 (If you're using customer tags, use the "Permit if the customer is not tagged with…" key.
-Otherwise, click the "if" to change it to an "unless", and set up the key however you wish.)
+Otherwise, click the "invert" option, and set up the key however you wish.)

 That's it!
 Your wholesalers will now be prevented from seeing retail products once they're logged in.
 (Note: this trick doesn't prevent the wholesaler from arriving at your shop as a guest, adding retail products to the cart, then logging in to their wholesale account!)